anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 * (optional) evaluation data for study area: [point layers](/docs/step02_prepare_data.md#optional-points-of-interest-data-for-evaluation-point-geometries)
 * (optional) elevation data for study area: [a tif file](/docs/step02_prepare_data.md#optional-elevation-data-tif-file)

-Requirements:
+### Requirements

 * All files must be in the **GeoPackage file format**, readable by [GeoPandas](https://geopandas.org/en/stable/docs/user_guide/io.html) and by [QGIS](https://docs.qgis.org/3.28/en/docs/user_manual/managing_data_source/opening_data.html).
 * All data must be in the same **projected coordinate reference system**.
 * To provide the necessary input data, navigate to the `/bike-node-planner-main/` folder on your local machine.
 (See [previous step](/README.md#step-1-software-installations) for instructions on how to download the folder from GitHub.)
 * All data sets described below need to be placed in the corresponding subfolders of `/bike-node-planner-main/data/input/`.
 * Once you run the BikeNodePlanner in QGIS, the first step will automatically make sure that the data sets you provided follow all the specifications (see [Step 04](/docs/step04_run_evaluation.md) for details).